formapro/pvm/docs/synchronization-example.md

 # Synchronization example

-The example shows how task exection could be synced.
+The example shows how task execution could be synced.
 The task4 is execute only when all the rest are done.

 ```php
 <?php